 Phase 1: The People, The Places, The Vendors – Phase one items should be checked off in the earliest planning stages, whether that’s a year before the big event or just a month or two beforehand.
 These include booking a venue, vendors, and sending invites.

-Part 2: Planning the Ceremony and Designing the Decor – Phase two is the ideal time to configure the special moments of the day, from the ceremony to any other events or entertainment you want to schedule.
+Phase 2: Planning the Ceremony and Designing the Decor – Phase two is the ideal time to configure the special moments of the day, from the ceremony to any other events or entertainment you want to schedule.

 Phase 3: The Outfits – Once you’ve figured out your guest list, ceremony, and booked a venue, it’s time to find your perfect vow renewal outfit, as well as any decorative additions to your venue.